fogg-uw/six-fingered-hand/README.md

-# six-fingered-hand

-2022-06-13: moving files from john's home machine to this github repository.  (they still only work on john's home machine.)

-2022-08-30: works on franklin00, running many scenarios in parallel.
+# simulation to quantify the prevalence of anomalous 4-taxon networks

+## how to run the pipeline

-pipeline: put everything in one folder.  open file #0. set parameters as you wish. run file #0 from command line, like this to run all steps:
+open file #0: edit as desired to set parameters.
+run file #0 from command line, like this to run all first 3 steps:

 ```shell
 Rscript 0_control_params.R
 ```

-or like this to run step 1 only (network simulation with SiPhyNetwork) Replace 1 by 2 or by 3 to run step 2 only (network classification and gene tree simulation with PhyloCoalSimulations), or step 3 only (summarize all replicates from each scenario):
+or like this to run step 1 only (network simulation with SiPhyNetwork).
+Replace 1 by 2 or by 3 to run step 2 only (network classification and gene tree simulation with PhyloCoalSimulations), or step 3 only (summarize all replicates from each scenario):